magento/merchdocs/src/cms/page-builder-add-content-products.md

 title: Add Content - Products
 ---

-Use the _Products_ content type to add a list of products to the stage, using either a grid or carousel layout.
+Use the _Products_ content type to add a list of products to the [Page Builder stage]({% link cms/page-builder-workspace.md %}#stage), using either a grid or carousel layout.
 You also can use the [Add Content - Block]({% link cms/page-builder-add-content-block.md %}) tool to place the block on the Page Builder stage and then place a product list within the block.
 Or, you can add the product list directly in a row on a page.

 ## Guidelines for using the product carousel